Skip to main content

 Cortex Modes

 Cortex is the memory consolidation engine.
-It transforms raw memories into structured, organized knowledge through 8 named processing modes.
-Each mode runs a pipeline of specialized processors with different goals — from gentle tidying to aggressive cleanup.
+It transforms raw memories into structured, organized knowledge through 8 named processing modes — from gentle tidying to aggressive cleanup.

 How Cortex Works